-16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-No b. that affects your property in some other way?
-No C. that requires you to do any maintenance, repairs or improvements to your property?
-No If you have answered yes to any of a-c above, please give the not solicitor or estate agent, including any notices which arrive at any date of entry of the purchaser of your property.
+In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? no b. that affects your property in some other way?
+C. that requires you to do any maintenance, repairs or improvements to your property?
+If you have answered yes to any of a-c above, please give the notice solicitor or estate agent, including any notices which arrive at any date of entry of the purchaser of your property.